Asymptotic Bounds for Smoothness Parameter Estimates in Gaussian Process Interpolation

-This function is an element of $H^{\nu + d/2}(\R^d)$ for every $\nu > 0$ because the Fourier transform of $\phi$ decays faster than any polynomial, which implies that the Sobolev norm in~\eqref{eq:sobolev-norm} is finite.
-Suppose that $h \leq 1$.
-By~\eqref{eq:matern-norm} and the scaling properties of the Fourier transform we have
+This function is an element of $H^{\nu + d/2}(\R^d)$ for every $\nu > 0$ because the Fourier transform of~$\phi$ decays faster than any polynomial, which implies that the Sobolev norm in~\eqref{eq:sobolev-norm} is finite.
+Suppose that $q \leq 1$.
+Equation~\eqref{eq:matern-norm} and the scaling properties of the Fourier transform give

-A change of variables and some basic estimates based on $h \leq 1$ and $\nu \in (0, \nu_1]$ then yield
+A change of variables and some basic estimates based on $q \leq 1$ and $\nu \leq \tau$ then yield